bcgsc/goldrush/README.md

 ## Usage
 ```
 GoldRush
+v0.9.1

 Usage: goldrush [COMMAND] [OPTION=VALUE]…

 For example, to run the default pipeline on reads 'reads.fq' with a genome size of gsize:
 goldrush run reads=reads G=gsize

         Commands:

-	run			run default GoldRush pipeline: GoldRush-Path + Polisher (GoldRush-Edit by default) + Tigmint-long + ntLink (default 5 rounds)
+        run                     run default GoldRush pipeline: GoldRush-Path + Polisher (GoldRush-Edit by default) + Tigmint-long + ntLink (
+default 5 rounds)
         goldrush-path           run GoldRush-Path
         path-polish             run GoldRush-Path, then GoldRush-Edit
         path-tigmint            run GoldRush-Path, then GoldRush-Edit, then Tigmint-long
         path-tigmint-ntLink     run GoldRush-Path, then GoldRush-Edit, then Tigmint-long, then ntLink (default 5 rounds)

         General options (required):
         reads                   read name [reads].
 File must have .fq or .fastq extension
         G                       haploid genome size (bp) (e.g. '3e9' for human genome)

         General options (optional):
         t                       number of threads [48]
         z                       minimum size of contig (bp) to scaffold [1000]
         track_time              If 1 then track the run time and memory usage, if 0 then don't [0]

         GoldRush-Path options:
         k                       base k value to generate hash [22]
         w                       weight of spaced seed (number of 1's) [16]
         tile                    tile size [1000]
+        b                       number of tiles to have the same ID [10]
         u                       minimum number of unassigned tiles for the read to be considered unassigned [5]
-	a			maximum number of tiles that can be assigned, minimum number of overlapping tiles kept after trimming [5]
+        a                       maximum number of tiles that can be assigned, minimum number of overlapping tiles kept after trimming [1]
-	l			number of golden paths to produce [1]
         o                       occupancy of the miBF [0.1]
         x                       threshold for number of hits in miBF for a given frame to be considered assigned [10]
         h                       number of seed patterns to use [3]
         s                       spaced seed design [1011011110110111101101]
+        m                       minimum read length [20000]
         M                       maximum number of silver paths to generate [5]
         r                       ratio of full genome in golden path [0.9]
-	P			minimum average phred score for each read [10]
+        P                       minimum average phred score for each read [15]
         d                       remove reads with greater or equal than d difference between average phred quality of first half and second half of the read [5]
         p                       prefix to use for the output paths [w16_x10]

         Tigmint-long options:
         span                    min number of spanning molecules [2]
-	dist			maximum distance between alignments to be considered the same molecule [1000]
+        dist                    maximum distance between alignments to be considered the same molecule [500]

         ntLink options:
         k_ntLink                k-mer size for minimizers [64]
         w_ntLink                window size for minimizers [1000]
         rounds                  number of rounds of ntLink [5]

         GoldRush-Edit options:
-	polisher_mapper		Whether to use ntlink or minimap2 for mappings [ntlink]
+        polisher_mapper         Whether to use ntlink or minimap2 for mappings [minimap2]

 Notes:
         - GoldRush-Path generates silver paths before generating the golden path
         - Ensure that all input files are in the current working directory, making soft-links if needed

 ```

 Running `goldrush help` prints the help documentation.